 Still, the shaky economy and the whipsawing stock market are playing havoc with her nerves.
 She misses her steady paycheck and is contemplating an annuity.

 In contrast, Joanie couldn’t care less about market machinations.
 Most of her nest-egg is in cash.
 When her company eliminated her pension mid-way through her career, it also eliminated how she’d been planning for her retirement.

 She’s now worried she’ll outlive her money and wonders if an annuity is the answer.

 Immediate and longevity annuities: the in-crowd of single premium annuities.

-Both Peg and Joanie have begun investigating the world of single premium annuities; namely
+Both Peggy and Joanie have begun investigating the world of single premium annuities; namely

 - immediate annuities and